Haerbernd/yt-dlp-helper/README.md

  A program that helps you to use yt-dlp

 ## Setup
 The setup for the yt-dlp-helper is easy, all you need to do is download the repository and edit the conifg.json file so that it contains the right path to your yt-dlp installation.
 For that you have to input the letter of the drive your yt-dlp is installed on as well as the path of the installation.
+Don't forget that you have to replace every Backslash (\) with two Backslashes (\\).

 Like the last paragraph indicates yt-dlp must already be installed on your system or else the program won't work.